Unit 3 - Notes

 In this method, the value of the actual parameters is copied into the formal parameters.

-• Key Characteristic: Changes made to the formal parameters inside the function do not affect the actual parameters in the calling function.
+• Safety: Changes made to the formal parameters inside the function do not affect the actual parameters in the calling function.

-• Memory: Distinct memory locations are allocated for actual and formal parameters.
+• Memory: Separate memory is allocated for formal parameters.

 C